kluctl/www-kluctl.io/content/en/docs/reference/sealed-secrets.md

 being installed.
 Installing the operator is the responsibility of you (or whoever is managing/operating the cluster).

 Kluctl can however perform sealing of secrets without an existing sealed-secrets operator installation.
-This is solved by automatically pre-provisioning a key onto the cluster that is compatible with the operator.
+This is solved by automatically pre-provisioning a key onto the cluster that is compatible with the operator or by providing the public certificate via `certFile` in the targets [sealingConfig]({{< ref "docs/reference/kluctl-project/targets#certfile" >}}).

 ## Sealing of .sealme files